rohanshar/endurocoBlog/_posts/CycloWorld.md

 ---
 title: "CycloWorld"
-excerpt: "CycloWorld
+excerpt: >
+  CycloWorld
               CycloWorld was founded in 2010 from a topic on a cycling forum.
-It all started with a simple list of a handful of cyclos for the road bike in Europe…."
+It all started with a simple list of a handful of cyclos for the road bike in Europe….
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.289Z"
+date: "2023-12-14T09:01:46.935Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"